Arsenic: Alloys

 The main use of arsenic is in alloying with lead.
 Lead components in car batteries are strengthened by the presence of a very small percentage of arsenic.
 Dezincification of brass (a copper-zinc alloy) is greatly reduced by the addition of arsenic.
 "Phosphorus Deoxidized Arsenical Copper" with an arsenic content of 0.3% has an increased corrosion stability in certain environments.
 Gallium arsenide is an important semiconductor material, used in integrated circuits.
 Circuits made from GaAs are much faster (but also much more expensive) than those made from silicon.
 Unlike silicon, GaAs has a direct bandgap, and can be used in laser diodes and LEDs to convert electrical energy directly into light.

 Military

 After World War I, the United States built a stockpile of 20,000 tons of weaponized lewisite (ClCH=CHAsCl2), an organoarsenic vesicant (blister agent) and lung irritant.
 The stockpile was neutralized with bleach and dumped into the Gulf of Mexico in the 1950s.
+Lewisite, the chemical warfare agent, is known for its acute toxicity to aquatic organisms.
+However, studies assessing the environmental impact of this disposal in the Gulf are lacking.
 During the Vietnam War, the United States used Agent Blue, a mixture of sodium cacodylate and its acid form, as one of the rainbow herbicides to deprive North Vietnamese soldiers of foliage cover and rice.